ludakhris/umgc-242/README.md

 - Learning how to learn languages

 Question and Answer Time
+- How many folks have programmed in Java before?
+- Whats your experience level 1-10?
+- Goals for the course?
 - Do I need to read the material?
 - Why are discussions important?
+- What tools should I be using?

 ## Section 1: Classes and Objects